 There's no doubt that living in the heart of downtown is attractive for many who move to Puerto Vallarta specifically for the romantic life suggested by walking along the Malecón in El Centro on a sunny Sunday, surrounded by the friendly faces of Mexico.
 This is where real estate tourism began for Puerto Vallarta, with builders such as Wulff and Romero building homes for gringos on the hills behind the town and along the Cuale River (hence the nickname Gringo Gulch).
-It is also where you'll find some of the most prized and popular Puerto Vallarta real estate.
+It is also where you'll find some of the most prized and popular real estate in Puerto Vallarta.

 The divider between north and south downtown is the Cuale River.
 Northside includes the popular Malecón with restaurants, shops, and nightclubs built along its length, with typical Vallarta homes built into the hillside behind.
 Southside is often referred to as well as "Los Muertos" or "Zona Romántica".
 The most common real estate found here would be the mid-priced condominiums that line the beach of Los Muertos, some on the hillside behind and a few very Vallarta-style homes.
 Eastside encompasses the residential colonias behind the city downtown area, on the hillside behind and heading back to the highway that wraps around the downtown area, which consists of homes and small condo developments.
 Amapas and Conchas Chinas are popular residential neighborhoods on either side of the road heading south on highway #200.